davidmcclure/textplot/README.md

 <a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">![War and Peace](notes/mental-maps/networks/war-and-peace.jpg)</a>

-Texplot is a little program that turns a document into a network of terms that are connected to each other depending on the extent to which they appear in the same locations in the text.
+Texplot is a little program that converts a document into a network of terms that are connected to each other depending on the extent to which they appear in the same parts of the document.
 For each term:

 1. Get the set of offsets in the document where the term appears.